xIa066/CloudWebApplication-NLP-TwitterAnalysis/README.md

 The system can be accessed via the following URL:

 ### Overview
 This project deploys a web application that harvests live tweets and generates interpretable visualizations from the live tweets data.
 This web application is deployed in a private cloud service (Melbourne Research Cloud).
 We use the Ansible playbook to automate the setup process.
-At the same time, we use Docker containers technology on top of the cloud virtualization.
+At the same time, we use Docker containers technology on the virtual machines.

 **Web App:**